astronomer/mlflow-provider-examples/README.md

 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 It is empty by default.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.
-- helper_files: SQL files to get your started on the postgres DB
+- helper_files: SQL files to get your started on the Postgres DB (makeshift feature store)